vanGoghhh/tp/docs/UserGuide.md

 <br>

 Step 2.
-The command result will depend on the specific job that is being edited and the input fields that were not edited.
+The command result will depend on the specific job that is being edited as well as its input fields that are not edited.
-Representing the original values of the job's input fields which were not edited as "{}", the message that will be shown in the *result display* is
+The message that will be shown in the *result display* is
->Edited job: {Job Title} Company: Dog Cafe Phone: 82827731 Email: {} Address: {} Priority: high Vacancy: 3 Tags: {}
+>Edited job: {*Original Job Title*} Company: Dog Cafe Phone: 82827731 Email: {*Original Email*} Address: {*Original Address*} Priority: high Vacancy: 3 Tags: {*Original Tags*}

 <br>